 How to Determine Primary Business.
-The determination of whether an activity is a company's primary business at an establishment is based on the principal product or group of products the taxpayer provides or distributes or the principal services the taxpayer provides.
+The determination of whether an activity is a company's primary business is based on the principal product or group of products the taxpayer produces or distributes or the principal services the taxpayer provides.
 The principal product or service is determined based on the NAICS guidelines for determining industry classification.
 The activities at all the taxpayer's establishments are considered in determining the taxpayer's primary business.